We wrapped our time in Ireland in Dublin. I shot every step on Kodak T-Max 400 film.

 It was midafternoon and our stomachs were insistently reminding us it had been too long since our last meal.
 We reluctantly left the park and found a pub.
 It had a long row of Guinness taps, and Margaret asked the bartender if she could photograph them.
 “Sure,” he said, “but would you rather I photographed you pouring a pint at one?”
 Whaaaat?
 Absolutely!
 Unfortunately, those photos are in Margaret’s camera.
 But it was another highlight of our Dublin stay.

 So Dublin wasn’t a washout.
-We have some good memories.
+We have some good memories, all recorded on Kodak T-Max 400 film.
 I’ll share a couple more in upcoming posts.

 Nikon N2000 and 35mm f/2.8 AI Nikkor on Kodak T-Max 400.